Devian4748/learning-threejs/README.md

 - GSAP

 GSAP has a built-in requestAnimationFrame, so you don't need to update the animation by yourself, but still, if you want to see the cube moving, you need to keep doing the renders of your scene on each frame.

+## Cameras

+There are several types of cameras.

+- Camera

+  > This class is abstract class.

+- ArrayCamera
+- StereoCamera
+- CubeCamera
+- OrthographicCamera
+  > The OrthographicCamera is used to create orthographic renders of your scene without perspective.
+- PerspectiveCamera
+  > Simulated a real-life camera with perspective.

+### PerspectiveCamera

+PerspectiveCamera class needs some parameters to be instantiated

+- Field of view
+  > The first parameter called field of view corresponds to your camera view's vertical amplitude angle in degrees.
+  > Recommend scope : 45 ~ 75
+- Aspect ratio
+- Near and far

+> **z-fighting**
+> While you might be tempted to use very small and very large values like 0.0001 and 9999999 you might end up with a bug called z-fighting where two faces seem to fight for which one will be rendered above the other.

+### OrthographicCamera

+OrthographicCamera class needs some parameters to be instantiated.
+Instead of a field of view, you must provide how far the camera can see in each direction

+- left
+- right
+- top
+- bottom
+- near
+- far

+left, right, top, bottom area ==== renderer area

+### Custom controls

+**Control with Mouse**

+1. Get mouse coordinates using mousemove event
+2. Transform Object in animation loop

+### Built-in controls

+- DeviceOrientationControls
+- FlyControls
+- FirstPersonControls
+- PointerLockControls
+- OrbitControls
+- TrackballControls
+- TransformControls
+- DragControls

+**OrbitControls**

+You can now

+- drag and drop
+- move camera
+- zoom in or out

+Feature

+- Target
+  > By default, the camera is looking at the center of the scene. you can change that with the target property
+- Damping
+  > The damping will smooth the animation by adding some kind of acceleration and friction formulas.